CBSE Class 10 NCERT History

 (e) The role of women in nationalist struggles - Women played a very significant role in the nationalist struggle all over the world.
 They led the movements, faced the tortures of police, stood by their male counterparts, spread the idea of liberal nationalism and also participated in the various revolutionary organizations.
 For example, we have studied how men and women participated equally in the movements of the French Revolution.
 Liberty is personified as a women and also liberal nationalism proposed the idea of universal suffrage, leading to women’s active participation in nationalist movements in Europe.
 But in spite of their active participation in nationalist struggles, they were given little or no political rights, right to vote etc. till the end of 19th century.

-Q.2: What steps did French revolutionaries take to create a sense of collective identity among the French people?
+Question.2: What steps did French revolutionaries take to create a sense of collective identity among the French people?

-Ans: The French revolutionaries took following steps to create a sense of collective identity among the French people:
+Answer: The French revolutionaries took following steps to create a sense of collective identity among the French people:

 (1) They introduced the ideas of la patrie (the fatherland) and le citogen (the citizen).